stnolting/neorv32/README.md

 The following table shows the hardware utilization for a [iCE40 UP5K](http://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) FPGA.
 The setup uses all provided peripherals, all CPU extensions (except for the `E` extension), no external memory interface and internal instruction and data memoryies (each 64kB) based on SPRAM primitives.
-The FPGA-specific memory comopnents can be found in the [`rtl/fpga_specific`](https://github.com/stnolting/neorv32/blob/master/rtl/fpga_specific/lattice_ice40up) folder.
+The FPGA-specific memory components can be found in the [`rtl/fpga_specific`](https://github.com/stnolting/neorv32/blob/master/rtl/fpga_specific/lattice_ice40up) folder.

-Place & route reports generated with Lattice Radiant 1.1.
-The clock frequency is constrained and generated via the PLL from the internal HF oscillator running at 12 MHz.
+Place & route reports generated with **Lattice Radiant 1.1.
+Synplify**.
+The clock frequency is constrained and generated via the
+PLL from the internal HF oscillator running at 12 MHz.

 | CPU Configuration   | Slices     | LUT        | REG        | DSPs   | SRAM     | EBR      | f         |